I Like Accounting

 👉 Answer:

-• It was control risk - the better the use and design of controls, the fewer tests are required.
+• It was population size - the smaller the size of the population, the fewer tests are required.